ahzamir/google-docs-clone/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/ahzamir/google-docs-clone/issues).
+_If you have any feedback or suggestions, please feel free to open an [issue](https://github.com/ahzamir/google-docs-clone/issues) or pull request._

 ## Show your support